rmoriz/mvg_stoerung_mcp/README.md

 ## License

-MIT License - see the project for details.
+This project is dedicated to the public domain under the CC0 1.0 Universal license.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing